State transfer with separable optical beams and variational quantum algorithms with classical light: Information transfer with mixed Werner beams

-The last term corresponds to the total intensity in the OAM modes when $\alpha=0$, i.e., when the channel is completely mixed.
-We plot $I_{\rm diff}$ for three values of $\alpha$, {\it viz.}, $0.2$, $0.4$ and $0.9$.
-Note that only $\alpha=0.2$ corresponds to a separable beam.
-For each value of $\alpha$, we have plotted $I_{\rm diff}$ for $\theta=0, \frac{\pi}{4}, \frac{\pi}{2}, \frac{3\pi}{4}$ and $\pi$.
-The following two features are of significance to us: \begin{enumerate} \item {\bf Effect of variation of $\alpha$ for a fixed $\theta$:}\\ A comparison of figures (\ref{alpha=0.2}), (\ref{alpha=0.4}) and (\ref{alpha=0.9}) shows that the contrast in the image increases with increase in $\alpha$.
-We observe that the shape of the intensity-profile remains unchanged with increase in $\alpha$, with the contrast being increasingly monotonic with purity of the beam.
+We plot $I_{\rm diff}(r, \phi)$ for three values of $\eta$, {\it viz.}, $0.2$, $0.4$ and $0.9$.
+Note that only $\eta=0.2$ corresponds to a separable beam.
+For each value of $\eta$, we have plotted $I_{\rm diff}(r, \phi)$ for $\mu=0, \frac{\pi}{4}, \frac{\pi}{2}, \frac{3\pi}{4}$ and $\pi$.
+The following two features are of significance to us: \begin{enumerate} \item {\bf Effect of variation of $\eta$ for a fixed $\mu$:}\\ A comparison of figures (\ref{alpha=0.2}), (\ref{alpha=0.4}) and (\ref{alpha=0.9}) shows that the contrast in the image increases with increase in $\eta$.
+We observe that the shape of the intensity-profile remains unchanged with increase in $\eta$, with the contrast being increasingly monotonic with purity of the beam.
 That is, the only change is in the scale of the plot.
-This substantiates our point that the same information can be retrieved from noisy beams provided a detector with sufficient resolution is available. \item {\bf Effect of variation of $\theta$ for a fixed $\alpha$:}\\ For each $\theta$, there is a characteristic pattern of $I_{\rm diff}$, as may be seen from equations (\ref{alpha=0.2}), (\ref{alpha=0.4}) and (\ref{alpha=0.9}).
-The change in the pattern with respect to $\theta$ contains information encoded in different linear combinations of $|LG_{01})$ and $|LG_{0-1})$. \end{enumerate}
+This substantiates our point that the same information can be retrieved from noisy beams provided a detector with sufficient resolution is available. \item {\bf Effect of variation of $\mu$ for a fixed $\eta$:}\\ For each $\mu$, there is a characteristic pattern of $I_{\rm diff}(r, \phi)$, as may be seen from figures (\ref{alpha=0.2}), (\ref{alpha=0.4}) and (\ref{alpha=0.9}).
+The change in the pattern with respect to $\mu$ contains information encoded in different linear combinations of ${\rm LG}_{01}(r, \phi)$ and ${\rm LG}_{0-1}(r, \phi)$. \end{enumerate}

-We may now conclude the section by noting that a variation in $\alpha$ changes the contrast of the pattern, whereas a variation in $\theta$ changes the profile of the pattern.
+We may now conclude the section by noting that a variation in $\eta$ changes the contrast of the pattern, whereas a variation in $\mu$ changes the profile of the pattern.
 We now turn our attention to a more conventional application, {\it viz.}, variational quantum algorithms.